www. California Special .com

 GT/CS Registry

-The 1968 California Special Registry is currently run by Paul M. Newitt.
-In 1988 he took over and continued the efforts of previous registrars Craig Zelinski and Michael Dobbins.
-My sincere thanks go out to Paul for the determination, patience and enthusiasm he's shown over the years.
+The 1968 California Special Registry is currently run by Arlie Moses, who took over as of March, 2018 and continues the efforts of previous registrars Mike Jewell, Paul M. Newitt (1988-2011), Craig Zelinski and Michael Dobbins.
+My sincere thanks go out to Mike Jewell for taking over this important position and all the behind the scenes work that goes along with it.
+I would also like to thank previous Registrar Paul M. Newitt for the determination, patience and enthusiasm he's shown over his 23+ years as Registrar.
 He has done a huge amount of work gathering and compiling GT/CS owner surveys, researching and interviewing Ford designers and engineers and promoting awareness of these rare cars.
-His two books (see below) are probably the single greatest resource for information on these cars.

 High Country Special Registry